 An important issue is the technology that is used to communicate with the payment terminal at the point of sale.
 Common technologies are NFC, 2D-codes and bar codes.
 Payment systems operate either in form of so called openloop systems or closed-loop systems.
+In an open-loop system a third party is involved that handles transactions on behalf of several banks.
+This party can be independent or can be the result of the collaboration of several banks.
 Closed-loop systems involve one single bank that processes the transactions whereas open-loop systems involve several banks in the transaction process.
 Payment processes are either offline or online.
 Online payment processes require input of a PIN by the user at the terminal.
 This is necessary for identification of the card holder.
 The card is checked online and the transaction will be completed only after successful verification.
 Offline payment, on the other hand, does not include verification of the available payment limit at the bank in charge of the account.
 There is no identification and card verification at the point of sale and communication takes place only between smart phone or card and the terminal.
-There exist four main types of sensitive customer data storage.
+There exist five main types of sensitive customer data storage.
 The construction-wise inclusion of the secure element embedded in the smart phone is one technical option.
 A major disadvantage of this type is the connection of the secure element and its data to a particular phone that cannot be transferred to another device.
 Another option is usage of micro-SD cards that are equipped with a secure element.
 These can be put in the micro-SD slot of the smart phone and transferred in case of device changes.
 The secure element can also be stored on the SIM card.
 As these are bound to a certain mobile network operator this might hamper changes of the mobile network operator.
 The fourth option is storage of sensitive customer data on a card that is equipped with an NFC chip.
+The fifth option is a centralized, server-based solution that does not necessarily need to store sensitive customer data in the mobile payment system.